 At this time, most cord-blood units are only partially matched to the recipient.

 acute GVHD prophylaxis regimen

-Ex vivo T-cell depletion or administration of anti-T-cell antibody therapies around the time of donor graft infusion (such as antithymocyte globulin or alemtuzumab) decreases the risk of acute GVHD.
+Ex vivo T-cell depletion or in vivo administration of anti-T-cell antibody therapies around the time of donor graft infusion (such as antithymocyte globulin or alemtuzumab) decreases the risk of acute GVHD.

 Acute GVHD is staged on a scale of 0 to IV based on a composite score derived from each of the three target organs (skin, liver, GI [gastrointestinal] tract).
 (Figure 1)

 What features of the presentation will guide me toward possible causes and next treatment steps: